ClearCrystals/LogicLuminaries/documentation/Database.md

 style: variant selected by user
 user: user id (who is solving this board)
 isfinished: 0 or 1 based on whether board is completed
+initState: the initial generated state of the board

 ### Relations and typing: